Legal

 | Contact enquiries | 12 months | B2B sales cycles in pharma typically run 6–9 months.
 12 months covers follow-ups without unnecessary stockpiling.
 Statutory retention (e.g. § 257 HGB) only applies once a contract is concluded. |

-| Lead magnets | up to 24 months | Until withdrawal of consent; the 24-month cap covers documentation of consent (Art.
-7 GDPR) and a typical re-engagement cycle.
+| Lead magnets | up to 24 months | Until withdrawal; the 24-month cap covers documentation of the request, any consent and a typical re-engagement cycle.
 Withdrawal at any time, deletion within 7 days of request. |

 | Newsletter subscription | active subscription + 3 yrs consent log | Email + name only as long as the subscription is active.
-The consent log (timestamp + IP) is retained for 3 years to cover the statutory limitation period (§ 195 BGB) for complaints under § 7 UWG. |
+The consent log (request and confirmation timestamps, source/status and confirmation record) is retained for 3 years to cover the statutory limitation period (§ 195 BGB) for complaints under § 7 UWG. |

 | Cookies (incl. analytics) | 30 min – 14 months | Per tool, detailed in 6.9.
 GA4 capped at 14 months (the GA4 minimum; shorter is only possible via property reset); all other tools are below or at industry standard. |